phil-liu1020/Sex_and_Size/README.md

-Evolutionary_trajectories
+Evolutionary_trajectories:
-%%%%%%%%%%%%%%%%%%%%%%%%% This function is the function for simulating evolutionary trajectories for all case scenarios.
-It has the option to produce a single %%%%%%%%%%%%%%%%%%%%%%%%% realisation or multiple realisations.
+This function is the function for simulating evolutionary trajectories for all case scenarios.
+It has the option to produce a single  realisation or                     multiple realisations.

-                          Multiple_realisations
+              Evolutionary_trajectories_Many_realisations:

+              Evolutionary_trajectories_1realisation: